raunakroboticsai/RouBotix-Advance-LineFollower-BoardV1/README.md

 ## 1. Introduction

-The RouBotix Advance Line Follower System is a custom-designed embedded hardware platform developed for high-speed line following robots.
+The RouBotix Advance Line Follower Board is a custom-designed embedded hardware platform developed for high-speed line following robots.
 The system combines motor driving, sensor interfacing, and power management into a compact and efficient baseboard, reducing wiring complexity and improving real-time performance.

 This design is specifically optimized for robotics competitions where precision, speed, and reliability are critical.